nursoltan-s/pugetive.com/README.md

 Pugetive.com
 ============

-My personal site has moved from pugetive.com to toddgehman.com, but the repo stays the same.
+I've migrated the site to toddgehman.com, but serving the repo named after the previous location.

 *How am I doing, Code Climate?*